eProsima/Fast-DDS-docs/docs/fastdds/xtypes/type_serializing.rst

 .. note::

-    The conversion to IDL does not support inheritance of :ref:`xtypes_supportedtypes_structure` or of :ref:`xtypes_supportedtypes_bitset`.
+    The conversion to IDL supports inheritance of :ref:`xtypes_supportedtypes_struct` fully, and of :ref:`xtypes_supportedtypes_bitset` at the cost of collapsing the base and derived bitsets into a single bitset.

 Default values
 ++++++++++++++